 This course of study is designed to encompass and extend topics and concepts of advanced mathematics.
 As a result of this course, students will be able to advance to higher level math courses with the opportunity for success.
 Emphasis on algebraic operations and problem-solving techniques and a strong background in trigonometry is important.
-Students who take the course may elect to receive 4 college credits, in addition to the high school credit, which would require a fee through GCC (Genesee Community College).
+This course is to be taken for GCC credit or credit from SUNY Brockport with tuition being the responsibility of the student.